Compare the best managed forex accounts in 2023

 Copy link to section

 Different managers use different indicators to decide which currencies to trade.
-Some use simple technical indicators like support and resistance levels, others might go for more complicated strategies.
+Some use simple technical indicators like support and resistance levels, while others might go for more complicated strategies.
 The account prospectus should give you this information and you can use it to compare the options on offer.

 Past performance